SyntaxUI/syntaxui/CONTRIBUTING.md

 - Ensure your code is properly tested and does not introduce new bugs.

-### Adding a component, effect, or hook
+### Adding a animation, component, effect, or hook

 If you are adding a new feature then please add it in the appropriate folder in `src/showcase`.
-For example, if you are making a `NewToggle` component then you would add it to `src/showcase/components/Toggle/NewToggle.tsx`
+For example, if you are making a `NewToggle` component then you would add it to `src/showcase/components/toggle/NewToggle.tsx`

 ```
 src/
 └── showcase/
+    ├── animations/
     ├── components/
-    │   └── Toggle/
+    │   └── toggle/
     │       └── NewToggle.tsx
     ├── effects/
-    │   └── ImageFade.tsx
     └── hooks/
-        └── useMediaSizes.ts
 ```

 ## Reporting Bugs